jmm1146/hello_world2/README.md

 # hello_world2
-First use of github - Hello World
+First use of github - Hello World Repository for demo use